Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Missing Details from Section

 \textbf{Case 1. $p_1\leq 1$ and $p_3\leq 1$.} We let buyers 1 and 3 come first and take edges $e_1$ and $e_3$ respectively.
 Note that the seller does not have the tie-breaking power.
 The buyer can decide whether or not to take the path when the price equals the value.
 Now buyers 3 and 4 cannot get their paths.
 So the obtained welfare is $2$.

 \textbf{Case 2. $p_1>1$ or $p_3>1$.} Assume without loss of generality that $p_1>1$.
 If $p_2+p_3\leq 2$, then we let buyer 4 come first and take edges $e_2$ and $e_3$.
 It is clear that no other buyer can get her path.
 So the total welfare is 2.
 If $p_2+p_3>2$, then $p_1+p_2+p_3>3$.
-Note that it is impossible in this case all edges are sold, since the hindsight optimal welfare is 3.
-Therefore, the obtained welfare is at most $2$. \end{proof}
+Note that it is impossible in this case all edges are sold since the total price of all edges is larger than the hindsight optimal welfare 3.
+Therefore, the obtained welfare is at most $2$ as at most two edges are sold. \end{proof}

-In Theorem~\ref{thm:path_no_tie} we prove that the competitive ratio $3/2$ is tight for path graphs, when the seller has no tie-breaking power.